-In February 2017 we were commissioned by the birthplace of Queen Elizabeth the Queen Mother to produce some sculpture based on the Shakespeare play Macbeth.
+In February 2017 we were commissioned by the birthplace of Queen Elizabeth the Queen Mother to produce some sculpture based on the Shakespeare play Macbeth at Glamis Castle.
 The sculpture would form a trail through the Castles Pinetum in order to improve visitor experience, improve dwell time and lead people through an underused, yet beautiful, section of the gardens.

 We lived on site for four months to produce a series of design inspired by the play and to carve the trail.
 We also engaged three local schools with creative workshops throughout the project.

 The design process was fairly straight forward, we watched various adaptations of the play and reread the text to provide inspiration.
 We initially wanted to focus the trail on Lady Macbeth and show the play through her eyes.
 A more traditional approach was requested however and we finalised designs with the Estate.